codazoda/markdown-test/index.md

 ## Automatic HTML

 Github automatically converts markdown files to HTML.
 At the top of the page it puts a "title" with the name of the repo.
 That title links back to your home page.
-You can probably change this name with a yaml file or something.
+You can change this with a `_config.yaml` file.

 Github uses Jekyll, behind the scenes, for this conversion.
 The [Jekyll Documentation](1) should provide information on how to configure things.